Swaraj1313/Machine-Learning-RF-Model-Mangrove-Monitor-Gazibay-Kenya/README.md

 # Mangrove-Monitor-Gazibay-Kenya
 [🌿 Open Monitor on App](https://swaraj1313.users.earthengine.app/view/mangrove-monitor-gazibay-kenya)

+## Will take a few moments for the layers to upload (click Layers and check layers from the dropdown)

 ## Overview
 Developed a geospatial tracking architecture using Supervised Machine Learning (Random Forest).
 The model was trained on engineered spectral features (NDVI, NDWI) extracted from multispectral satellite imagery to autonomously classify coastal land-cover and quantify decadal ecological shifts to quantify decadal mangrove depletion and conservation recovery (2014–2025) in Gazi Bay, Kenya.